Mölkky: Rules

-After each throw, the pins are stood up again in the exact location where they landed.
-The first player to reach exactly 50 points wins the game.
-Scoring more than 50 will be penalized by setting the player's score back to 25 points.
-A player will be eliminated from the game if they miss all of the numbered pins three times in a row.
+After each throw, the pins are stood up again, not in the original position but where they landed.
+The first player to reach exactly 50 points wins the game, but scoring more than 50 is penalized by setting the player's score back to 25 points.
+A player is eliminated from the game if they miss all of the numbered pins three times in a row.